V4Fire/Client/src/super/i-input/README.md

 #### [formConverter = `(v) => Object.isArray(v) && v.length < 2 ? v[0] : v`]

-Converter/s that is/are used by the associated form.
+Converter(s) that is/are used by the associated form.
 The form applies these converters to the group form value of the component.

 To provide more than one function, use the array form.
 Functions from the array are invoked from